 Although we delve into the importance of passion here, our suggestion is not to spend too much time figuring this foggy thing out.
 It is not something that you fathom by sitting under an apple tree, unlike law of gravity.
 Rather, if you can, take up some part time jobs or internship during your free time before school starts.
 Also, read up on different disciplines and see which one appeals to you most.
 It’s like falling in love, we can’t tell you when and how your passion unfolds, but all these activities will bring you one step closer to understanding who you are and finding your true love.
 The book, “Unique Ability” offers some insights, “Think back to your childhood: Was there anything you did endlessly that parents or other had to tear you away from for mundane activities like having meal or sleeping?”

-Young Sylvester Stallone was passionate about becoming an actor and was sure that he is going to achieve his dreams one day, except that he is paralyzed on his face from birth and couldn’t get an acting job no matter how many auditions he went for.
+Young Sylvester Stallone was passionate about becoming an actor and was sure that he is going to achieve his dream one day, except that he is paralyzed on his face from birth and couldn’t get an acting job no matter how many auditions he went for.
 Seeing that he has run out of money, his wife and family members tried to dissuade him from pursuing his passion and look for a proper job instead.
-Not wanting to give up on his passion, he dismissed their suggestions and went the other way round of writing a manuscript for a movie.
+Not wanting to give up on his passion, he dismissed their suggestions.
+Instead, he came up with an idea of writing the manuscript for a movie.
 He went around trying to sell his script to movie-making companies, but to no avail.
 Finally, one company offered him compensation of USD75,000 for it and the rights to make the movie, but without him as an actor.
 Sylvester was adamant about being an actor in the movie that he wrote and refused the offer, famously saying “My dream is not for sale.”
 They increased their offer to USD255,000 and then to USD 1 million, but Sylvester wouldn’t relent.
 The company eventually gave in and made him the actor of the movie that became an instant hit, Rocky.
 Today, Sylvester Stallone is one of the most highly paid stars in Hollywood, commanding a fee of USD20 million per movie.

-Sylvester Stallone has showed us that following our passion is going to reap tremendous rewards for us if we stick to it.
+Following our passion is going to reap tremendous rewards for us if we stick to it.
 If you already have that something that you are fanatical about, don’t hesitate to pursue it.
-More often than not, the monetary rewards will flow in once you delve deep enough and persist in the endeavor, but passion is what provides the fuel for you to continue going, in spite of all the challenges you face.
+More often than not, the monetary rewards will kick in once you delve deep enough and persist in the endeavor, but passion is what provides the fuel for you to continue going, in spite of all the challenges you face.